junxit/us-congress-bills-114/metadata.md

 - 2015-04-15 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committees on Education and the Workforce, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-04-15 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committees on Education and the Workforce, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-04-15 — Referred to the Committee on Science, Space, and Technology, and in addition to the Committees on Education and the Workforce, and Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-04-22 — Committee Consideration and Mark-up Session Held.
+- 2015-04-22 — Ordered to be Reported (Amended) by the Yeas and Nays: 19 - 16.
+- 2015-05-08 — Committee on Education and the Workforce discharged.
+- 2015-05-08 — Committee on Education and the Workforce discharged.
+- 2015-05-08 — Committee on Oversight and Government discharged.
+- 2015-05-08 — Committee on Oversight and Government discharged.
+- 2015-05-08 — Placed on the Union Calendar, Calendar No. 75.
+- 2015-05-08 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+114-107, Part I.
+- 2015-05-08 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+114-107, Part I.